MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript/README.md

 ## Packages used

-Note that no bundlers like Webpack or Babel needed.
+Note that **no bundlers** like Webpack or Babel needed to convert to JS.
 Just TypeScript.

-- Typescript
+- `typescript`
     - [typescriptlang.org](https://www.typescriptlang.org/)
     - JavaScript with type safety checks.
 Requires steps to validate types and to transpile to plain JS.
     - [Modules](https://www.typescriptlang.org/Handbook#modules)